 The panel’s charter is to provide advice on long-term strategic issues, including regulatory, commercial or technical issues.
 It advises GIF on priorities, schedules, “market pull” opportunities and implementation possibilities.
 Specifically, the SIAP contributes to discussion of the following:

 - Strategic review of R&D progress and plans for individual systems from the industry perspective.

 - Strategic review of progress and plans for R&D on cross-cutting activities (GIF working groups).

 - Views on system deployment and future nuclear energy fuel cycles.

 - Views on international framework for nuclear safety standards and regulations.

-SIAP has convened 10 times over the eight years it has been in existence.
+SIAP has convened many times over the eighteen years it has been in existence, meeting at least annually with the GIF Policy Group.
 It has provided recommendations, observations and insights to GIF designers, researchers and governments that are focused on larger policy challenges such as security of fuel supply, climate change and waste management.
 SIAP recommendations are aimed at providing perspectives of plant investors who focus on risk namely the licensing, economic and political risks associated with siting, building and operating nuclear energy technologies.

 SIAP has reviewed the progress of development and nature of collaborative R&D for all six Gen IV systems, conducted reviews related to cross cutting topics of relevance to the six systems and has reviewed two of the three crosscutting methodologies: risk/safety and economics.